rehypejs/rehype-highlight/readme.md

 > :warning: Please configure `languages`, as otherwise nothing gets highlighted.

-In the example below, only the javascript and typescript highlighters are included:
+In the example below, only the JavaScript and TypeScript highlighters are included:

 ```js